Myrtle–Wyckoff Avenues station: Ridgewood Intermodal Terminal

 Adjacent to this station is the Ridgewood Intermodal Terminal, a major central bus station that opened on August 20, 2010, at a cost of $4.5 million.
 Located on Palmetto Street, the facility is bordered on the south by the intersection of Myrtle and Wyckoff Avenues and on the north by St. Nicholas Avenue.
 Palmetto Street is closed to all traffic except for NYC Transit buses and deliveries.

 The terminal features reconstructed roadway and sidewalks on Palmetto Street between Wyckoff and St. Nicholas Avenues.
 Concrete bus pads are on the roadway along both sides of Palmetto Street for the length of the block.
 Sidewalk canopies suspended from the elevated structure of the Myrtle Avenue Line on both sides of Palmetto Street provide shelter from inclement weather.
 Other features include sidewalk benches and new lighting to improve the waiting environment for customers, new bus stop signage, bus holding lights linked to the Canarsie Line (which will be activated as part of a subsequent signal upgrade), and a new dispatcher's booth for NYC Transit employees.

-The six NYC Transit bus lines served in and around this terminal now provide easier transfers to the subway and between the bus routes.
+The seven NYC Transit bus lines served in and around this terminal now provide easier transfers to the subway and between the bus routes.